 Today’s modern log homes are much more than just stacked logs.
 Many producers have spent decades perfecting a building system, which combines engineering principles with specific crafting, sealing, fastening techniques for a particular tree species.

 Choosing the right species of wood is one of the most important decisions to make when building a log and timber home in the Carolinas.
 This can be a daunting decision, since every log and timber frame home producer claims their wood is the best on the market.

 But that’s where Carolina Log Center can help.
 We researched the issue extensively when we built our own log home.
-It’s why today we only offer Eastern White Pine, a species naturally resistant to Mother Nature.
+It’s why we only offer White Cedar from Maine, a species naturally resistant to decay.

 We offer these species from Moosehead Cedar Log Homes, an award winning log and timber home manufacturer in Greenville, Main, which provides graded logs, to ensure each log and timber we use for your project is structurally sound.